 Essential Oils For Springtime

 Peppermint.
 This one has to be at the top of the list.
 It smells cheery and invigorating – just like a springtime oil should – and, well, we all know how wonderful peppermint is for sinuses and throats.
-I love to diffuse peppermint, as well as wear it in my diffuser necklace or bracelet.
-It can also be diluted with fractionated coconut oil, and applied to the chest and throat area.
+I love to diffuse peppermint, as well as wear it on my diffuser necklace or bracelet.
+It can also be diluted with fractionated coconut oil and applied to the chest and throat area.

 Lavender is called the “Swiss army knife” of oil for good reason, plus its relaxing floral scent makes it perfect for springtime.
 It’s one of my favorites to diffuse in the evening – sometimes with orange oil for added aroma happiness.
 I love using lavender oil in my homemade baby lotion.

 Eucalyptus oil helps open up lungs and sinuses, which improves circulation and helps the body process pollen (and the other allergens), thereby reducing the symptoms.
-To use it, simply add to your diffuser jewelry, your home diffuser, or apply directly after diluting it with a carrier oil (are we seeing a theme here?).
+To use it, simply add it to your diffuser jewelry, your home diffuser, or apply it directly after diluting it with a carrier oil (are we seeing a theme here?).
 Eucalyptus sugar scrub is also a huge favorite of mine!

-After we moved to Texas – in fact, both times we moved to Texas, I thought I knew all about seasonal allergies, and hoped that leaving the foliage in the eastern part of the United States behind would a step in the right direction to alleviating them, Nope.
+After we moved to Texas – in fact, both times we moved to Texas, I thought I knew all about seasonal allergies and hoped that leaving the foliage in the eastern part of the United States behind would be a step in the right direction to alleviating them, Nope.
 Everything’s bigger in Texas, and that includes allergies. 😛

-Being one of those people who has refused to take over the counter drugs for most of my conscious life, I really don’t know what I’d do without essential oils to help support my body against springtime discomforts.
+Being one of those people who has refused to take over-the-counter drugs for most of my conscious life, I really don’t know what I’d do without essential oils to help support my body against springtime discomforts.

 They are such a blessing!